4d/docs/docs/API/transporter.md

 #### Description

-The `.checkConnection( )` function <!-- REF #transporter.checkConnection().Summary --> checks the connection using information stored in the transporter object<!-- END REF -->recreates the connection if necessary, and returns the status.
-This method allows you to verify that the values provided by the user are valid and consistent.
+The `.checkConnection( )` function <!-- REF #transporter.checkConnection().Summary --> checks the connection using information stored in the transporter object<!-- END REF -->, recreates the connection if necessary, and returns the status.
+This function allows you to verify that the values provided by the user are valid and consistent.

-**Returned object**
+#### Returned object

 The function sends a request to the mail server and returns an object describing the mail status.
 This object can contain the following properties: